opattison/oliverpattison.com/input/_pages/about.md

   'I take pictures in a humanistic style for individuals, families, and businesses who want a realistic document of their life or work.

   I shoot in a quick and candid style, with subjects in their natural environments.
 I tend to take mostly unposed pictures, but I can also collaborate with you to create a scene or story.
 I am a careful editor who can help shape a narrative for you and deliver consistent results in a distinctive style.
-I want to help you create honest and emotional photography, whether through a portrait or framing a small moment in your life.'
+I want to help you create honest and emotional photography, whether through a portrait or framing a small moment in your life or work.'
 callout:
   '[Say hello](mailto:hello@oliverpattison.com) and let me know what you’re looking for.'
 ---